evotopid/quest_on/README.md

 - Interactive editor for survey.json files
 - Service to host survey.json files online
 - Make a real relase

-# Server Configuration
-Quest_on is a standalone ruby application which bundles it's own rack interface so it can be easily ran on different hosting options (or self hosted).
-To allow quest_on to function there are several environemnt variables which have to be set.
-Currently the only export method for quest_on is to have an email sent with an "xlsx" file attached as soon as there is a new survey report collected.
-For this to work you have to set these environment variables:

-- DESTINATION_EMAIL: The email address the results will be sent to.
-- SOURCE_EMAIL: The email address the results will be sent from.
-- SOURCE_DOMAIN: The domain you want the email to appear to be sent from.
-- SMTP_ADDRESS: The address of the SMTP server.
-- SMTP_USERNAME: The username for the SMTP server.
-- SMTP_PASSWORD: The password for the SMTP server.

 # Survey Configuration